Mariegift/AI-repository-/README.md

 # AI-repository-
 ### About Me
-i an avid learner and i'm a Data Analyst.
+I'm an avid learner and also a Data Analyst.